Julius-Java/alx-low_level_programming/0x00-hello_world/README.md

 4-puts.c - C codes that prints string
 5-printf.c - prints another string
-6-size.c - prints the size of various data types on the computer it is compiled and run on
+6-size.c - prints the size of various data types on the computer it is compiled and run on 100-intel - generates the assmebly code (intel syntax) of a C code and save it in an output file